 Best of all, skateboarding is a great exercise for physical endurance and body-to-mind coordination.
 It also has a lot of health benefits and is a good way to learn determination and toughness.
-It is a thrilling sport and kids love to try thrilling activities.
 Moreover, a kid should get involved in real sports rather than sticking to video games.

 - How to Teach a Kid to Skateboard – Train Your Child to Ride a Board